 tale that reveals a great deal about human nature.

-that over the course of this story, people tend to get more
+It seems over the course of this story, people tend to get more

 honest when they have less to gain and more dishonest when